danielpclark/aes_keeper/README.md

 or you can call **.to_s** to receive the encrypted data as one String.
 Decrypt will accept either form of the { encrypted: '', iv: '' } pair or the String result.

+**NOTE:**
+ * Class object AesKeeper uses marshal which may be incompatible across platforms and Ruby versions.
+A benefit from this is the ability to place entire Ruby Objects in encrypted format.
+ * Please use AESKeeper::AesKeeperPure for any compatibility reasons.
+It needs String input.

 ## Installation

 Add this line to your application's Gemfile: